-Jog feedrate or handle resolution is selected by the four keys to the right of the HANDLE JOG key.
-Jog feeds from 0.1 inch per minute to 100 inches per minute or handle divisions from 0.0001 inch to 0.1 inch are selectable.
+Jog feed rate or handle resolution is selected by the four keys to the right of the HANDLE JOG key.
+Jog feeds from .1 inch per minute to 100 inch per minute or handle divisions from .0001 inch to .1 inch are selectable.
 Auxiliary axes can be manually jogged from the front panel.

-During jogging, the FEEDRATE override buttons will adjust the rates selected from the keypad.
+During jogging, the FEED RATE override buttons will adjust the rates selected from the keypad.
 This allows for very fine control of the jog speed.
 It does not change the handle step size.